perdian/dotfiles/README.md

 An environment becomes active (and thus all dotfiles of that environment will be included) depending on the following *environment selection criteria*:

-- The `default` environment will be selected automatically each and every time.
+- The `default` environment will be selected each and every time.
-- The `macos` and `linux` environments will also be selected automatically if the initialization script discovers that it's running on macOS or Linux.
+- The `macos` and `linux` environments will be if the initialization script discovers that it's running on macOS or Linux respectively.
-- All other environments must be selected manually by adding a line for each environment into a file named `.dotfiles-environment` located in the personal home folder.
-The initialization script will load this file and determine which environments need to be selected.

-*This project currently doesn't provide any manually selectable environments as so far everything works fine for me with the automatic environments.*

 ### Topics